 Mr. Chairman, Mr. President, Fellow Governors, Ladies and Gentlemen,

-It is my great pleasure to attend the 49th Annual Meeting of the Caribbean Development Bank’s (CDB) Board of Governors.
-Please allow me to extend sincere thanks to our host, the Government of Trinidad and Tobago, for the warm hospitality.
-My gratitude also goes to the Management and Staff of CDB for the excellent organisation.
+It is a great pleasure to attend the 51st Annual Meeting of Board of Governors of the Caribbean Development Bank (CDB).
+Please allow me to extend my sincere thanks to the management and staff for the excellent organization of the two-week online events.

 In 2020, the COVID-19 has swept across the world and caused a heavy toll on the global economy and human lives.
 Developing countries, particularly those service-oriented economies, were struck harder, and the fragility of their economic structure has been gradually exposed.
 Against this adverse circumstance, the CDB has played an important role in supporting member countries, micro, small and medium-sized enterprises (MSMEs) in particular, providing liquidity and technical assistance to the firms in need, and capacity building has been enhanced through e-learning.
 These initiatives have successfully responded to the urgent need to help the businesses survive the crisis, remain competitive and rebuild resilience in export and domestic markets in the wake of COVID-19.
 The Bank’s tremendous efforts to navigate the current difficult times are commendable.